Frank Culver: Legal career

 Culver graduated from the University of Michigan in 1920 and studied law at Detroit College of Law.
 In 1925, he joined the prosecutor's office in Detroit.
 He also taught criminal law at Detroit College of Law.
 In 1928, he was named the chief assistant to Wayne County prosecutor James E. Chenot.
 At age 31, he was the youngest man to hold the chief assistant prosecutor's job in Wayne County.
 He resigned from the prosecutor's office in 1931 to go into private practice.

-Family and later years
+Family

 He was married to Christine Murkett.
 They had four sons, Frank Ward Jr. (born c.
 1926), Christopher (born c.
 1927), Philip (born 1932), and John (born c.
 1935).

+Death

 In December 1955, Culver collapsed and died on the witness stand in a Detroit courtroom while testifying in a matter connected to the Dodge estate.